avalentino/fmtcheck/README.rst

 * substitution of tabs with spaces,
 * ensuring that an End Of Line (EOL) character is always present before the End Of File (EOF),
-* file permissions (source files shall not be executables), and
+* file permissions (source files shall not be executable), and
 * reformat according to clang-format standards.

 The `fix` sub-command has the following options::